Skip to main content

 business_context_check.mdValidates if the request aligns with your business domain

-prompt_injection_check.mdIdentifies potential prompt injection or jailbreak attempts
+prompt_injection_check.mdIdentifies prompt injection or jailbreak attempts

 You are a compliance officer ensuring that all AI responses adhere to ethical standards.